HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 said the figure at the door as he left, with a certain tone of bemusement that reeks cruelty through indifference.
 "It's okay.
 It's not like them matter anyway.
-None of this matters.
+None of us matters.
+You die, I die, everyone dies.
 ***All beauty fades.
 Everything ends.
 Nothing lasts forever.***"

 <!-- <span style="color:#95D0FC">The Architect</span> -->
-The other person in the room stayed silent.
+The other person in the room went silent.
 He has always been the quiet type, and it has been hard for people around him to tell what exactly he was thinking,